AlfredPolanco/Automation-Challenge-4-Fun/README.md

 - Hover on dresses
 - Select summer dresses
 - Sort by lowest first
-- Add to cart the 2nd dress
+- Add to cart the 2nd and 3rd dress
+- Proceed to checkout

 ## Requeriments: